open-telemetry/opentelemetry-python/docs/index.rst

 This documentation describes the :doc:`opentelemetry-api <api/api>`,
 :doc:`opentelemetry-sdk <sdk/sdk>`, and several `integration packages <#integrations>`_.

-**Please note** that this library is currently in alpha, and shouldn't be used in production environments.
+**Please note** that this library is currently in _beta_, and shouldn't generally be used in production environments.

 Installation
 ------------